beccarem/ONA-Final-Report/final_report.md

-females and males that male examiners are more good at building cohesive network that all examiners know each other well, while female examiners are more good at bridging network that they have close examiners in different groups who don’t know each other well when there is better gender balance, and less of a benefit under gender imbalance.
+females and males that male examiners are more good at building cohesive network that all examiners know each other well, while female examiners are more good at bridging network that they have close examiners in different groups who don’t know each other well - this applies when there is better gender balance, and less of a benefit under gender imbalance.

 With that being said, since the main duty of examiners are processing applications, it makes sense that naturally more male examiners with